 - *The amount you can spend above your credit limit is not unlimited.
 It adjusts with your use of the Card, your payment history, credit record, financial resources known to us, and other factors.

 - 0.0% intro APR on purchases for 12 months from the date of account opening, then a variable rate, 13.24% - 19.24%, based on your creditworthiness and other factors at account opening.

 See additional details for The Blue Business® Plus Credit Card from American Express

-In addition, there is an intro 0% for 12 Months on purchases and an intro 0% for 12 Months on balance transfers (after, 14.99% - 20.99% Variable APR).
+In addition, there is an intro 0% on purchases for 12 months from date of account opening and an intro N/A (after, 13.24% - 19.24% Variable APR).
 These special financing offers can help you pay off debt or finance large business expenses.

 What to look out for: If you and your employees travel outside the U.S. frequently, this card isn’t the best choice since there’s a foreign transaction fee of 2.7% of each transaction after conversion to US dollars.
 There are other business cards that don’t charge foreign transaction fees and are more suited for travel abroad.